graldij/graldij.github.io/content/_index.md

 </div>

 ## News
+- 09/2025: I have officially started my PhD at the Department of Mathematical Modeling and Machine Learning (DM3L) at the University of Zurich!
+Reach out if you want to collaborate on anything exciting 🤩.
 - 06/2025: I am excited to share our newest paper on [_The Importance of Being Lazy_](https://openreview.net/forum?id=edhBkkYS8R) in Continual Learning, which I will present in Vancouver 🇨🇦 for ICML in July!
 - 06/2025: I am extremely happy to share that I will be joining the lab of Anastasia Koloskova in Zurich 🇨🇭 as a PhD student in September 🤩🎉!
 - 03/2025: I have officially completed my Master of Science in EEIT from ETH Zurich 👨🏼‍🎓!